top of page

 Ancestral healing isn’t limited to just the recent generations you can name or remember—it can also open a doorway to your most ancient ancestors, reaching far beyond your family tree into the cosmic and elemental realms.
 These ancient ancestors aren’t just human beings; they include the primal forces of nature, the stars, the earth, and the very elements that shaped life itself.
 When you engage in ancestral healing on this deep level, you tap into a vast web of wisdom and energy that connects you to the origins of existence.

-Think of it this way: your lineage is not only a line of flesh and blood but also a thread woven into the fabric of the universe.
+Your lineage is not only a line of flesh and blood but also a thread woven into the fabric of the universe.
 The cosmic ancestors are those star-beings, celestial forces, and universal energies that influenced your soul’s journey long before your current family was formed.
 By accessing this cosmic ancestry, you begin to understand your place in a much larger story—one that transcends time, space, and even physical form.
 This connection can bring profound perspective, reminding you that your soul carries ancient wisdom and resilience from the very beginnings of creation.

 On the other hand, elemental ancestors are the spirits and energies of the earth—fire, water, air, and earth itself—that have always been part of human life and survival.
 These elemental forces are alive within you and your lineage, shaping not only your physical body but your energetic makeup as well.